Manntrix/webli/docs/new/wordpress/demos.md

 5. Then it will ask for `Enter your database name`, here you need to enter database name you want to use for your project.
 If database name already exists in `phpmyadmin` it will select that or else it will create a new database with the name you provided in your phpmyadmin.

 6. Then `Enter your database user`, here you need to enter the database user name associated with your database or you can also use the username of your phpmyadmin.
-Deafult is `root`.
+Default is `root`.

 7. Then `Enter your database password`, here you need to enter the database password associated with your database or you can also use the password of your phpmyadmin.